Data Centers in Chattanooga

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Chattanooga as of September 2025.
-Businesses connect to cloud providers via the nearest major hubs, primarily Atlanta, using private network interconnects, wavelength services, or other Layer 2 solutions.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Chattanooga as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to the nearest primary hub in Atlanta.

 Power Analysis

-Chattanooga benefits from a reliable and cost-effective power grid managed by the Tennessee Valley Authority (TVA), one of the nation's largest public power providers.
+Chattanooga benefits from a stable and cost-effective power grid managed by the Tennessee Valley Authority (TVA), a significant advantage for power-intensive operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Chattanooga serve the city's growing logistics, healthcare, and advanced manufacturing sectors.
-The location provides a crucial link between Nashville and Atlanta's larger corporate ecosystems.
+Proximity To Key Business Districts Data centers in Chattanooga are situated to serve the city's growing logistics, manufacturing, and healthcare sectors.
+Their location provides low-latency connectivity to local enterprise and commercial districts.

-Tax Advantage For Data Centers: Tennessee provides significant tax incentives for data center operators.
-The primary benefit is a sales tax exemption on the purchase of computer hardware, software, and other essential equipment, which directly reduces the capital investment required to build or expand a facility.
+Tax Advantage For Data Centers Tennessee provides significant tax incentives for data center operators and tenants.
+A key benefit is the sales tax exemption on the purchase of computer hardware and software, which directly lowers capital expenses for new deployments and technology refreshes.

 Natural Disaster Risk